GSA/smartpay-website/src/content/resources/publications.md

 ---
 title: Publications and Videos
 description: Learn more with resources for account holders.
-We have guides, presentations and publications specific to travel, purchase, fleet and more.
+We have guides, presentations and publications specific to travel, purchase, fleet, and more.
 intro: Learn more about the GSA SmartPay® program by reviewing these resources for various stakeholders.
 order: 3
 ---